makrai/notes/cummins18-speech-health.md

       * lowest AVEC-2013 RMSE was 8.50, and the lowest test set RSME of their AVEC-2014, which also included visual information, was 8.12
 * a more in depth review of both challenges: [3]
-* there has been no speech and deep learning approaches on either corpora.
+* there has been no speech and deep learning approaches on either corpora
 * recent research in predicting depression scores using deep learning vision
   * Zhu+ [97], proposed a dual CNN structure to exploit both facial appearance and dynamic information.
 The authors report a lowest AVEC-2014 test set RMSE of 9.55
   * Kang+ [98], used the AVEC-2014 data to re-tune the VIPLFaceNet network, a 10-layer CNN with 7 convolutional layers and 3 fully-connected layers, for the task of depression detection.
-This approach yielded a RMSE of 9.43.
+This approach yielded a RMSE of 9.43

 ## 4.8.
 Cognitive and physical load (2014)